ensoftened/Jose-Lorenzo-Villapando-primia-technical-exam/README.md

 # Instructions on how to install and run this system in your local environment

-In order to run this application in your local machine, please make sure you have already installed Node.js (for running npm), and mysql (mysql server and MySQL 8.0 Command Line Client).
+To run this application on your local machine, please make sure you have already installed Node.js (for running npm), and mysql (mysql server and MySQL 8.0 Command Line Client).
 Make sure your mysql credentials are already configured and the necessary environment variables as well.